The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

 Section 3.
 The Membership Committee shall consist of at least ten (10) Active or Senior Members, three of whom shall be from outside North America.
 The duties of the Membership Committee are to investigate all candidates for membership in the Association and to report its findings as expeditiously as possible to the Board through the Secretary of the Association.
 A Chair shall be appointed from among the current members who shall serve a single two-year term.
 North American appointments to this Committee shall be for a period of three- years.
 Non-North American appointments to this Committee shall be for a period of two years.

 Section 4.
 The Nominating Committee shall consist of the five (5) immediate Past Presidents of the Association.
 The most senior Past President shall serve as Chair.
 This Committee shall prepare a slate of nominees for Officers and Directors upon instruction from the Board as to the vacancies which are to be filled by election and shall present its report at the second executive session of the Annual Meeting.
+In the event the Annual Meeting is cancelled pursuant to Article VIII, Section 9, in lieu of presenting its report at the second executive session of the Annual Meeting, the Nominating Committee will circulate its slate of nominees for Officers and Directors for terms then expiring or for which vacancy has occurred to all members via such method as designated by the Board pursuant to the special election procedures in place at such time.

 Section 5.
 The Association as a whole may authorize the Board to appoint Administrative, Scientific or Research Committees for the purpose of investigating thoracic problems and may further authorize the Board to support financially such committees to a limited degree.
 When Administrative, Scientific or Research Committees are authorized by the Association, the Board shall appoint the Chairs of these Committees, with power to organize their committees in any way best calculated to accomplish the desired object, subject only to the approval of the Board.
 Financial aid rendered to such Committees shall not exceed such annual or special appropriations as may be specifically voted for such purposes by the Board.
 Members are urged to cooperate with all Scientific or Research Committees of the Association.